Biktarvy® (BIC/FTC/TAF)

 Study 4030 safety through Week 4810

-Study 4580 (BRAAVE) OLE analysis in participants with preexisting INSTI-R
+Study 4580 (BRAAVE) OLE analysis in preexisting INSTI-R

-Although primary INSTI-R was an exclusion criterion, 2% of participants were found to have preexisting primary INSTI-R (Table 3).13
+Although primary INSTI-R was an exclusion criterion, 2% of participants were found to have preexisting primary INSTI-R (Table 3).
+Through Week 72, 99% (486/489) of the pooled BIC/FTC/TAF group and 100% (11/11) of participants with preexisting INSTI-R were VS at their last study visit.13

 Table 3.
-BRAAVE 2020: Proportion of Participants With Preexisting INSTI‑R Substitutions13
+BRAAVE 2020: Prevalence of Preexisting INSTI‑R Substitutions13

 M50I | 107 (24) |